geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 We can bring the speed back or the feature parity back.

 **Qazalin** [00:11:06]
-One minor thing that's just really off with everything being UOP is that UOP const can have a device. at the lazy level, like lazy UOP, versus the UOP at the lower codegen level doesn't have a device for the const.
+One minor thing that's just really off with everything being UOp is that UOp const can have a device. at the lazy level, like lazy UOp, versus the UOp at the lower codegen level doesn't have a device for the const.
 And function.py calls const like.
 I'm gonna see how I can fix that.